ioanev/ompss-2-tutorial/README.md

 > **NOTE:**
 > In spite of the fact that the `local_memory` variable is under the `cluster` tab, there might need for it to be increased when running shared memory applications as well, as it defines the memory budget reserved by the system for instantiating tasks.

-While at the `cluster` tab, an option worthy of note when developing applications on the cluster version of OmpSs is the `scheduling_policy`.
-This option accepts two values, `locality`, and `random`, and controls whether the tasks spawned will be offloaded to the nodes based on their locality of data, or completely random, respectively.
-When developing distributed applications with OmpSs, it is wise to test with the `random` scheduling option, as `locality` might hide bugs due to restricting the computation in certain compute nodes.
+While at the `cluster` tab, an option worthy of note when developing applications for OmpSs-2@Cluster is the `scheduling_policy`.
+This option accepts two values, `locality`, and `random`, and controls whether the tasks spawned will be offloaded to the nodes based on their locality of data, or completely at random, respectively.
+When developing distributed applications with OmpSs-2@Cluster, it is wise to test with the `random` scheduling option, as `locality` might hide bugs due to restricting the computation in certain compute nodes.

 ```sh
 [cluster]